LLCFreedom-Space/fs-contact-store/README.md

 }
 ```

 This code updates the `ContactStore.makeCNSaveRequest` closure to accept a `CNSaveRequest` instance as an argument,
 make any necessary changes to it, and then return the updated request.

-7. Customizing Authorization Status (Optional):
+### Customizing Authorization Status (Optional)

 By default, `ContactStore` uses the actual authorization status from the system's `CNContactStore`.
 However, you can override this behavior with a custom closure to inject specific authorization statuses for testing or other purposes.

 Here's how to customize the authorization status:

 **Use the `use(_:)` method:**

-- Call the `use(_:)` method on `ContactStore` to provide a custom closure for creating `CNAuthorizationStatus` instances.
+* Call the `use(_:)` method on `ContactStore` to provide a custom closure for creating `CNAuthorizationStatus` instances.
-- The closure accepts no arguments and returns a `CNAuthorizationStatus` value.
+* The closure accepts no arguments and returns a `CNAuthorizationStatus` value.

  **Implement the closure logic:**

-- Within the closure, specify the desired authorization status to be returned.
+* Within the closure, specify the desired authorization status to be returned.
   You can return a fixed value or implement more complex logic based on your needs.

 ```swift